-Education and training organisations are uniquely positioned to address market shifts, opportunities and align with government policy to alleviate poverty conditions.
+Solutions for the Youth Market and NEETs.
+Education and training organizations are uniquely positioned to address market shifts and opportunities.
+Aligning with government policy to alleviate poverty conditions can increase their competitiveness.

-Diverse interventions can address market challenges, particularly those facing youth not in employment or education (NEETs).
+Diverse interventions can address youth market challenges.
+Especially those who are not in employment or education (NEETs).

 Who is most affected by poverty?